Charles Manson: First offenses

 In an interview with Diane Sawyer, Manson stated that when he was aged 9, he set his school on fire.
 He also got repeatedly in trouble for truancy and petty theft.
 In 1947, although there was a lack of foster home placements, at age 13, Manson was placed in the Gibault School for Boys in Terre Haute, Indiana, a school for male delinquents run by Catholic priests.
 Gibault was a strict school, where punishment for even the smallest infraction included beatings with either a wooden paddle or a leather strap.
 Manson ran away from Gibault and slept in the woods, under bridges and wherever else he could find shelter.

 Manson fled home to his mother and spent Christmas 1947 at his aunt and uncle's house in West Virginia.
 His mother returned him to Gibault.
 Ten months later, he ran away to Indianapolis.
-It was there, in 1948, Manson committed his first documented crime by robbing a grocery store, at first to simply find something to eat.
-Manson found a cigar box containing just over a hundred dollars, which he used to rent a room on Indianapolis's Skid Row and to buy food.
+It was there, in 1948, that Manson committed his first documented crime by robbing a grocery store, at first to simply find something to eat.
+Manson found a cigar box containing just over a hundred dollars, which he used to rent a room on Indianapolis's skid row and to buy food.

 For a time, Manson had a job delivering messages for Western Union in an attempt to live honestly.
 He quickly began to supplement his wages through theft.
 He was eventually caught, and in 1949 a sympathetic judge sent him to Boys Town, a juvenile facility in Omaha, Nebraska.
 After four days at Boys Town, he and fellow student Blackie Nielson obtained a gun and stole a car.
 They used it to commit two armed robberies on their way to the home of Nielson's uncle in Peoria, Illinois.
 Nielson's uncle was a professional thief, and when the boys arrived he allegedly took them on as apprentices.
 Manson was arrested two weeks later during a nighttime raid on a Peoria store.
 In the investigation that followed, he was linked to his two earlier armed robberies.
 He was sent to the Indiana Boys School, a strict reform school outside of Plainfield, Indiana.

 At the Indiana Boys School, other students allegedly raped Manson with the encouragement of a staff member, and he was repeatedly beaten.
 He ran away from the school eighteen times.
 Manson developed a self-defense technique he later called the "insane game", in which he would screech, grimace and wave his arms to convince stronger aggressors that he was insane.
 In February 1951, after a number of failed attempts, he escaped with two other boys.
 The three escapees robbed filling stations while attempting to drive to California in stolen cars, until they were arrested in Utah.
 For the federal crime of driving a stolen car across state lines, Manson was sent to Washington, D.C.'s National Training School for Boys.
-On arrival he was given aptitude tests which determined that he was illiterate, but had an above-average IQ of 109.
+On arrival he was given aptitude tests which determined that he was illiterate, with an IQ of 109.
 His case worker deemed him aggressively antisocial.